 1. Cost Per Invoice

-This is the bread-and-butter of AP KPIs.
+This is the bread-and-butter of accounts payable KPIs.
 How much is it costing you to process a single invoice?
 Unfortunately, this KPI is also the trickiest one of the bunch if you aren't automating.
 This is a notoriously deceptive KPI that many manually-based businesses end up calculating incorrectly.
 Cost per invoice guides AP decisions at the elemental level, so having a deceptively low CPI can incorrectly inform tech investments, employee and staff needs, workflows, and even workday structure.

 On the surface, it may seem easy to calculate CPI.
 You simply take tangible costs like labor and technology and mash them together to calculate an estimate of how much each invoice costs to process based on employee time input and salary (along with the cost of tech).
 But that's not accurate.
 CPI should also be based on intangibles and hidden costs.